 Florence Williams has traveled the world to find out why spending time outdoors helps us feel better, be healthier and treat others more kindly.
 Her new book, The Nature Fix: Why Nature Makes Us Happier, Healthier and More Creative explores the science from the past few decades, testing theories and challenging assumptions.

 1. Nature Lowers Our Stress

-A drug-free antidote is needed, which could very well be another Japanese term, forest bathing, shinrin yoku.
+A drug-free antidote is needed.
+It could very well be another Japanese term, forest bathing, shinrin yoku.
 The country has 48 official trails for this special type of therapeutic practice that hundreds of thousands partake in each year.

-A multisensory outdoors experience that could be compared to meditation, forest bathing is like taking a super dose of Vitamin N, as in Nature (a term coined by the author of Last Child in the Woods, Richard Louv).
-It’s an essential part of our biological and psychological makeup, but we’ve become deficient in it.
 Even though nature itself is not always easy on us, humans have evolved with the wilderness and all its stresses.
 We have also been wired to find peace in restorative scenery in order for our nervous systems to recover from stress.
-Scientists that Williams interviewed have found the best way to de-stress is with sunsets or rainy days, scenes that stimulate our senses without making us think too much.

 2. Nature Helps Us Think